golovatskygroup/mcp-lens/README.md

 - **Upstream-agnostic**: runs any upstream MCP server as a child process (default: GitHub MCP)
 - **Jira support included**: read-only Jira calls when auth is configured
 - **Confluence support included**: read-only Confluence calls when auth is configured
+- **Grafana support included**: read-only Grafana calls when auth is configured

 ## How it works (technically)